Turtlerock0010/Imitate/README.md

 ![Imitate Logo](https://github.com/user-attachments/assets/72ef18ec-636d-4391-9960-bcfc6c282b52)

+## WARNING (*Read Me First*)
+Imitate **ACTIVELY** records keyboard and mouse inputs while open to function due to limitations in how I can incorperate libraries together.
+Although, Imitate **DOES NOT** save said keyboard or mouse inputs to **ANY** external storage.
+Everything Imitate saves is saved locally on your device and I am committed to keeping Imitate to not have any form of data collection to keep information safe and private.

 ## About
 ### What is Imitate?
 Imitate is a program designed for miniFRC that can record keypresses and releases and replay keypresses.
 The program can also convert recordings into arduino to be used directly by the robot which supports keys with custom functionality tied to them.